 For example, you purchased a property for $400,000, but it is currently only worth $230,000.
 If you took out a 30 year mortgage on the property and put five percent, or $20,000 down, you have a $380,000 loan on the property.
 Even if you have owned the property for five years, assuming you make the minimum monthly mortgage payment, you still owe more than $300,000 on the property, which is significantly more than the current value of $230,000.

-Since no one would be willing to buy the property for $300,000 in the current market, you can try to negotiate a short sale.
+Since no one would be willing to pay $300,000 for a property that is only worth $230,000, you can try to negotiate a short sale.
 By short selling your property, you could get the bank to accept closer to the current $230,000 value for the property.
-You can then negotiate with the bank to be released of the liability for the additional debt or you may have to work out a payment plan with the lender for the remaining $70,000 that you owed.
+You can then negotiate with the bank to be released of the liability for the additional debt or work out a payment plan with the lender for the remaining $70,000 that is owed.

-When you are negotiating short sale terms with your lender, you should try to get them to agree to a release of liability for the remaining debt owed.
+In a short sale, the bank is accepting less from a new buyer than what you owed on your loan.
+Since you are responsible for the remaining debt owed, you should try to negotiate with your lender to get them to agree to a release of liability.
 This means they will not try to pursue a deficiency judgment against you for the difference between what the lender received for the short sale of the property and the amount you actually owed.
-Make sure to get this in writing.
+It is important to get this release in writing.

-Even if they do not release you of the full amount you owe, the lender may be willing to hold you accountable for less than you owed.
+Even if the lender does not release you of the full amount you owe, they may be willing to hold you accountable for less than you owed.
 For example, if you still owed $70,000, they may be willing to accept $10,000 paid to them over monthly installments.